kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-02-get-client-certificate.md

 ---
 title: Get the client certificate
-type: Tutorials
 ---

 After you create an Application, connect it to an external solution to consume the solution's APIs and event catalogs in Kyma.
 To accomplish this, get the client certificate for the external solution and register its services.

 This guide shows you how to get the client certificate.

 >**NOTE:** The client certificate is valid for 92 days.
-See the [tutorial](#tutorials-renew-the-client-certificate) to learn how to renew the client certificate.
-You can also revoke the client certificate, which prevents it from being renewed.
-See the [tutorial](#tutorials-revoke-the-client-certificate) to learn how to do this.
+See how to [renew the client certificate](../../03-tutorials/application-connectivity/ac-09-renew-client-cert.md), and how to [revoke the client certificate](../../03-tutorials/application-connectivity/ac-10-revoke-client-cert.md), which prevents it from being renewed.

 ## Prerequisites